pjmcdermott92/mastermind/README.md

 # Mastermind Game

+## May 2024

 ![A screenshot of the Mastermind game](/screenshot.png)

 Mastermind is a code-breaking game that was invented in Israel.
-The board game is typically a two-layer game - in which one player chooses a secret code comprised of four colored bulbs, and the second player tried to guess the code.
+The board game is typically a two-player game - in which one player chooses a secret code comprised of four colored bulbs, and the second player tried to guess the code.

 This is my version of the game - built in ReactJS with TypeScript.
 In this game, the player plays against the computer, and has 12 attempts to guess the correct four-color code.
 Each of the four bulbs can be one of 8 different colors, and the code can repeat the same color multiple times.